Kyaukphyu Township

-At Ma Day Island of Kyaukpyu Township, a deep sea port was being built by Aisa World Company by investment of China National Petroleum Corporation.
+At Ma Day Island of Kyaukpyu Township, a deep-sea port was being built by Aisa World Company with investment by China National Petroleum Corporation.

 Kyaukphyu Special Economic Zone

-The Kyaukpyu SEZ plan is included an industrial zone, residential housing estates and a deep-water port and to cover about 11 mi near Sit Taw and Si Maw Village.
-1200 km roadway and railway will linked between SEZ and Yunnan Province of China.
-But it will be relocated near to Kani Village because of finding an active mud volcano in initially planned area.
+The Kyaukphyu SEZ plan included an industrial zone, residential housing estates and a deep-water port and to cover about 11 mi near Sit Taw and Si Maw Village.
+1200 km roadway and railway will link the SEZ and Yunnan Province of China.
+But it will be relocated near Kani village because of finding an active mud volcano in the initially planned area.
 Nippon Koei, China's CITIC group and Burma's Htoo Trading are expected to investment this project.
 CPG Consultancy Ltd., a Singaporean company, is appointed as adviser in selection of investment proposals.

 Shwe Gas Project

 It is one of the Burma's largest natural gas projects.
 A USD 3 billion gas pipeline and onshore tanker terminal project was built by Daewoo, China National Petroleum Corporation and Burma's state-owned Myanmar Oil and Gas Enterprise.
 It can pump about 12 billion cubic meters of gas annually to Kunming, Yunnan Province of China.
 It is planned to pump 22 million tonnes of crude oil annually.
-The dual oil and gas pipelines run over 800 kmfrom Kyaukpyu to Kunming.
+The dual oil and gas pipelines run over 800 kmfrom Kyaukphyu to Kunming.